xiongfang/UnrealCS/README.md

 Just download the unrealcs plugin from  the unreal marketplace

-## for the git source code version ue4
+## for the git source code ue4

 Just copy the Engine/Plugins/UnrealCS directory to your plugins directory,then regenerate your unreal engine project file

-## build for launcher version ue4 yourself
+## build the plugin for launcher version ue4 yourself

 use compile command like this: